 The Board participates in the NHS Superannuation Scheme (Scotland).
 This scheme is an unfunded statutory pension scheme with benefits underwritten by the UK Government.
 The scheme is financed by payments from employers and those current employees who are members of the scheme and paying contributions at progressively higher marginal rates based on pensionable pay as specified in the regulations.
 The Board is unable to identify its share of the underlying notional assets and liabilities of the scheme on a consistent and reasonable basis and therefore accounts for the scheme as if it were a defined contribution scheme, as required by IAS 19 'Employee Benefits'.
-As a result, the amount charged to the Statement of Comprehensive Net Expenditure represents the Board's employees are reflected in the gross salaries charged and are similarly remitted to the Exchequer.
+As a result, the amount charged to the Statement of Comprehensive Net Expenditure represents the Board's employee contributions payable to the scheme in respect of the year.
+The contributions deducted from employees are reflected in the gross salaries charged and are similarly remitted to the Exchequer.
 The pension cost is assessed every four years by the Government Actuary and this valuation determines the rate of contributions required.
 The most recent actuarial valuation is published by the Scottish Public Pensions Agency and is available on their website.